 7. Misplaced Links and Icons

 Contributing to a poor user experience, links that don’t take users where they think they are going will quickly result in a user leaving the site.
-Anchor text for links need to be specific enough that users understand what type of content they are going to be viewing.
-If the anchor text says “download our e-book,” but actually takes users to the About Us page, then you’ve got a huge roadblock.
+Anchor text for links should be specific enough that users understand what type of content they are going to be viewing once they click on that link.
+If the anchor text says “download our e-book,” but actually takes users to the About Us page, then your web design has created a huge barrier to doing business with you.

 Another thing that could be causing issues for your site is links to other sites.
 For example, the social icons at the top of your website could be distracting to users.
 They’ll click on those to view your Facebook page, notice they have 4 notifications, get caught up in their personal news feed, and never make it back to your site.

-If you want to start climbing the Google rankings and bringing in leads, then you need to remove the roadblocks.
+If you want to start climbing the Google rankings and bringing in leads, then you need to remove these seven barriers now.

 They’re holding your website back from doing its job, which keeps you from doing yours.